Access to the labour market

 Greek Council for Refugees Visit Website

-Up to the end of 2019, asylum seekers had access to the labour market as employees or service or work providers from the moment an asylum application had been formally lodged and they had obtained an asylum seeker’s card.[1]
-Applicants who had not yet completed the full registration and lodged their application (i.e. applicants who were pre-registered), did not have access to the labour market.
+Up until the end of 2019, asylum seekers had access to the labour market as employees or service or work providers from the moment an asylum application had been formally lodged and they had obtained an asylum seeker’s card.[1]
+Applicants who had not yet completed the full registration and lodged their application (i.e., pre-registered applicants), did not have access to the labour market.
 As noted in Registration, the average time period between pre-registration and full registration across mainland Greece (registration via Skype) was 44 days in 2019.[2]
-Relevant data on the time between pre- and full registration for 2022 is not available at the time of writing.[3]
+Similar data for 2023 is not available at the time of writing.[3]

-This 6-month time limit continues with the new Asylum Code which entered into force on 10 of June 2022.
-The new law specifies that access to employment shall be “effective”.[6]
-As observed, in 2018, by the Commissioner for Human Rights of the Council of Europe, access to the labour market is seriously hampered by the economic conditions prevailing in Greece, the high unemployment rate, further obstacles posed by competition with Greek-speaking employees, and administrative obstacles to obtain necessary document, which may lead to undeclared employment with severe repercussions on the enjoyment of the basic social rights.[7]
+That being said, observations made by the Council of Europe Commissioner for Human Rights in 2018, still remain valid in 2023.
+Specifically, in her 2018 report, the Commissioner had emphasized that access to the labour market is seriously hampered by the economic conditions prevailing in Greece, the high unemployment rate, further obstacles posed by competition with Greek-speaking employees, and administrative obstacles to obtain necessary documents, which may lead to undeclared employment with severe repercussions on the enjoyment of the basic social rights.[8]

-In another survey conducted by GCR, IRC, and Diotima between November 2021 and April 2022, which reached more than 180 respondents to referred to the lack of Greek and/or English courses, the lack of a social network and connection with the Greek labour, insufficient explanation of procedures, obstacles in recognising their qualifications and skills, prolonged displacement, secluded accommodation, or restriction of movement imposed, delays in access to the asylum system on mainland Greece, and racism and discrimination.[9]
+In another survey conducted by GCR, IRC, and Diotima between November 2021 and April 2022, which reached more than 180 respondents, lack of Greek and/or English courses, the lack of a social network and connection with the Greek labour market, insufficient information on the relevant procedures, obstacles in recognising their qualifications and skills, prolonged displacement, secluded accommodation, or restriction of movement imposed, delays in access to the asylum system on mainland Greece, and racism and discrimination, were among the main issues reported.[14]

-Another obstacle hindering the employment procedure for asylum seekers is their inability to prove and recognise existing education and training qualifications, as, due to the circumstances they may not have the original documents with them, nor can they issue copies in Greece, despite the European Qualification Passport for Refugees (EQPR), which could be used to recognise studies from third countries outside the EU.
-Also, there is neither a training certification system nor a degree recognition mechanism which can provide the equivalent documents without providing the originals from the country of origin.
+Another obstacle hindering the employment procedure for asylum seekers is their inability to prove and recognise existing education and training qualifications, as, due to the circumstances forcing them to leave their homes, many do not have their original diplomas of study or other relevant certification with them,[19] nor, in GCR’s experience, can they issue copies in Greece, despite the European Qualification Passport for Refugees (EQPR), which could be used to recognise studies from third countries outside the EU.

-As regards vocational training, Article 17(1) L 4540/2018 provides that applicants can have access to vocational training programmes under the same conditions and prerequisites as foreseen for Greek nationals.
-The same is reiterated in Article 58 (1) of L. 4939/2022.
-However, the condition of enrolment “under the same conditions and prerequisites as foreseen for Greek nationals” does not take into consideration the significantly different position of asylum seekers, and in particular, the fact that they may not be in a position to provide the necessary documentation.[24]
-Article 58 (2) of L. 4939/2022 provides that the conditions for the assessment of applicants’ skills who do not have the necessary documentation will be set by a Joint Ministerial Decision of the Ministers of Labour and Social Affairs, Education and Religious Affairs and Migration and Asylum.
-As far as GCR is aware such a decision had not been issued by the end of 2022.
+As regards vocational training, Article 17(1) L 4540/2018 provides that applicants can access vocational training programmes under the same conditions and prerequisites as foreseen for Greek nationals.
+The same is reiterated in Article 58 (1) Asylum Code.
+However, the condition of enrolment “under the same conditions and prerequisites as foreseen for Greek nationals” does not take into consideration the significantly different circumstance faced by asylum seekers, and in particular, the fact that they may not be in a position to provide the necessary documentation.[20]
+Article 58 (2) Asylum Code provides that the conditions for the assessment of applicants’ skills who do not have the necessary documentation will be set by a Joint Ministerial Decision of the Ministers of Labour and Social Affairs, Education and Religious Affairs and Migration and Asylum.
+As far as GCR is aware such a decision had not been issued by the end of 2023.

 [1] Article 71 L 4375/2016, as previously in force; Article 15 L 4540/2018 as previously in force.